L3N-L3N/machine_learning/README.md

 # machine_learning
-Training and honing in the machine learning field.
+Training and honing in the machine learning field with Kaggle datasets.